 Lounges

-You will be pleased to know that the Doha’s hamad international airport offers a good choice of first class and business class lounges.
+You will be thrilled to know that the Doha’s Hamad international airport offers a good choice of first class and business class lounges.

 - Al Safwa First Lounge – Luxurious Lounge for first class passenger.